QGEP/qgepqwat2ili/README.md

 Please include this when reporting issues.

-For unknown reasons at time of writing, the above logs don't show full errors for ili2db and ilivalidator related outputs.
-Thus, you may want to look at the native ili2db and ilivalidator related logs, named `ili2qgepqwat-yyyy-mm-dd-hh-mm-ss-STEP.log` in your temporary directory (`/tmp` on linux or `C:\Users\You\AppData\Local\Temp\` on Windows).
+The above logs don't show full errors for ili2db and ilivalidator related outputs.
+Thus, you may want to look at the native ili2db and ilivalidator related logs, named `qgepqwat2ili/yyyymmddhhmmss.STEP.log` in your temporary directory (`/tmp` on linux or `C:\Users\You\AppData\Local\Temp\` on Windows).

 ## QGIS integration